 So here is the Bloomsday blog I wrote the year before that.
-American bookstore owner and entrepreneur extraordinaire Sylvia Beach published Ulysses 90 years ago.
+American bookstore owner and entrepreneur extraordinaire Sylvia Beach published Ulysses in 1922.
 This Bloomsday, raise a toast to her and Jimmy Joyce.

 The Journal of a Teacher in Search of a Classroom

 By Kathleen Dixon Donnelly

 99 years ago this week (June 16th, to be exact), James Joyce had his first date with the woman who was to become his wife, Nora Barnacle, and so he chose to immortalize it in his epic, Ulysses, which covers every detail of one day in the life of Leopold Bloom, a Jew living in Dublin, in only 783 pages.

 What this really means is that next year, Dublin will go fughin’ nuts.

 I lived in Ireland for just short of a year, but I have never been there for Bloomsday celebrations.
 Maybe next year.
 [NB from the future: I made it!]

 Many think that June 16th is the date that Jimmy and Nora met, but indeed that was June 10th.
 She coyly kept putting him off but finally agreed to go out with him.
 I’ve seen pictures of Nora and let’s just say, she must have had a wonderful personality.